Morphyum/InnerSphereMap/README.md

 # InnerSphereMap
 The Inner Sphere Map is a BattleTech mod (using ModTek) adding the whole inner Sphere to the map.

+## Special Thanks
+This mod would not be possible without all the help i got so Special thanks to:

+- Callyste, for making the icons
+- LegendKiller [CSV], for providing his vectors of the icons
+- Jalif, for making the awesome cinematic
+- mpstark, for BTML without him we wouldn't have such awesome mods
+- SaltyHotDog, for helping me gather the data on the planets
+- Xavier, for providing us with the NBT data

 ## Requirements
 ** Warning: Uses the experimental BTML mod loader and ModTek that might change, come here again to check for updates **